natduca/quickopen/README.txt

     d) Type QuickOpen in the 'Search by command:' text box.
 If all geos well, this command will exist and be found.
-    e) Then click the 'Add..' button and bind to whichever keys you please, but I strongly recommend ctrl+shift+o for consistency with vi.
+    e) Then click the 'Add..' button and bind to whichever keys you please, but I strongly recommend ctrl+shift+o for consistency with vim.

-Once you've followed these steps, you should find that the quickopen daemon starts when Visual SlickEdit launches and is ready when you use the key binding you've set earlier.

 Usage
 ================================================================================